-The sgp, which has had two or three seats in the Parliament since 1920, is part of national folklore.
-Its constituents are among the most orthodox protestants of the country; many of them still reject television and consider the taking out of insurance as an unlawful way of escaping God's hand.
-Until recently, the sgp also still rejected female suffrage.
-This past decade, the party and its principles have been under fire, as some of its views are considered inappro-
+The SGP, which has had two or three seats in the Parliament since 1920, is part of national folklore.
+Its constituents are among the most orthodox protestants of the country; many of whom still reject television and consider the taking out of insurance as an unlawful way of escaping God's hand.
+Until recently, the SGP also still rejected female suffrage.
+This past decade, the party and its principles have been under fire, as some of its views are considered inappropriately close to Muslim fundamentalism - a globally hot topic at the moment.
+Still, its members appear to be loosening up somewhat; recently its parliamentary members even appeared in political TV programs - something that until very recently would have been seen as akin to consorting with the devil.